-- (a) The right to notice on charges whenever formal action upon such charges is initiated, such notice to be given within a reasonably prompt period and with sufficient particularity as to the facts that the student may reasonably investigate the charge and prepare a defence, with reasonable and appropriate recesses and continuances being provided to all parties. - (b) The right to confront and cross-examine any witnesses appearing against the student, to produce witnesses on the student's own behalf, to present evidence, to know prior to hearing the contents of and the names of the authors of any written statements which may be introduced against the student, and to rebut unfavourable inferences that may be drawn from such statements.
+- (a) The right to notice on charges whenever formal action upon such charges is initiated, such notice to be given within a reasonably prompt period and with sufficient particularity as to the facts that the student may reasonably prepare a defence, with reasonable and appropriate recesses and continuances being provided to all parties. - (b) The right to cross-examine any witnesses appearing against the student, to produce witnesses on the student's own behalf, to present evidence, to know prior to hearing the contents of and the names of the authors of any written statements which may be introduced against the student, and to rebut unfavourable inferences that may be drawn from such statements.
 The right not to be compelled to be a witness against oneself or to have one's silence taken as an indication of guilt. - (c) The reliance upon evidence shall be determined on the balance of probabilities.
-However, rules of evidence in courts of law shall not as such be strictly enforced. - (d) The right to be accompanied and represented in all procedures by an advisor of the student's own choosing. - (e) The right to have a public hearing unless the hearing body's reasonable determination is that a public hearing would unduly and adversely affect the proceedings. - (f) The right to appeal against decisions to a higher authority or hearing body within the administrative processes provided. - (g) The right to have one's case processed without prejudicial delay.
+However, rules of evidence in courts of law shall not as such be strictly enforced. - (d) The right to be accompanied and represented in all procedures by a representative, including a legal representative of the student's own choosing, and at the student's own cost. - (e) The right to appeal against decisions to a higher authority or hearing body within the administrative processes provided. - (f) The right to have one's case processed without prejudicial delay.